The Nicholas Center for Corporate Finance and Investment Banking supports the only truly applied corporate finance MBA program in the nation.

 Our corporate partners play a critical role in the distinction of the Nicholas Center.
 In addition to the Wisconsin MBA Executive Leadership Series, Nicholas students work closely with financial executives through our consulting engagements program and our Board of Advisors.

-The Board of Advisors plays a critical role in the success of Nicholas.
-There are 38 financial executives who currently serve on the Board.
+The board plays a critical role in the success of the Nicholas Center.
+There are 40 financial executives who currently serve on the board.
 They are practitioners from financial services/investment banking and consulting firms, as well as corporate officers.
 This balance is critical for providing our MBA students with the broadest possible exposure and training necessary to become successful business leaders.
-Specific responsibilities for board members include: assistance in identifying qualified students with desirable skill sets for professionals in the field of corporate finance, provide advice and feedback on curriculum offerings, generate leads for applied projects, participate as classroom guest speakers, and facilitate the placement of students for both summer internships and full-time positions.
-The Board meets on campus twice a year to review the progress of the program, provide feedback to students on their current consulting projects and offer career advice.
+Specific responsibilities for board members include: assistance in identifying qualified students with desirable skill sets for professionals in the field of corporate finance, providing advice and feedback on curriculum offerings, generating leads for applied projects, participating as classroom guest speakers, and facilitating the placement of students for both summer internships and full-time positions.
+The board meets on campus once a year to review the progress of the program, provide feedback to students on their current consulting projects, and offer career advice.